Renal Transplant fellows discuss a case together.

 Unique program opportunities include:

-• Utilizing the full spectrum in deceased donor organs
+• Utilize the full spectrum of deceased donor organs

-• Applying innovative, multidisciplinary protocols for living-donor and deceased-donor kidney transplantation with an active paired kidney donation program
+• Participate in multidisciplinary living and deceased donor transplants, including an active paired kidney donation program

-• Onsite HLA lab with dedicated teaching block with HLA directors
+• Onsite HLA lab: Dedicated HLA teaching block with expert HLA directors

 #1